Reservations open each Sunday at 4:00 p.m. for the coming week’s worship services.

 Returning to In-Person Worship FAQs

 As a way of honoring our governing authorities and loving our neighbors, we temporarily suspended on-campus worship services beginning Sunday, March 15.

 Now it’s time to begin to re-gather.
 Below, you will find answers to the questions you are probably asking.

 What is happening at Ingleside on Sunday mornings?

-Beginning June 14, and at least through July 5, we will have in-person worship services at 9:00 and 11:00 a.m. only in the Worship Center.
+We are currently having in-person worship services at 9:00 and 11:00 a.m. only in the Worship Center.
 The livestream will continue for those who are still not ready for crowds.
 We will not have childcare, age-group programming, or adult classes or groups.
 Many classes and groups will continue to meet online or off-campus.

 How can I plan to participate in person?